Information about the Java Uninstall Tool for Windows

 How do I access the Java Uninstall tool?

-The tool is accessed when loading the Java Uninstall tool web page.
 This tool cannot be downloaded and it can run only within the browser.

 How does the Java Uninstall tool work?